 This project aims to provide students with experience needed for policy formation: from understanding backgrounds and identifying problems to policy recommendation in Thailand.
-Although Thailand has attained rapid economic growth compared to other ASEAN countries, its economic disparity still remains.
-The theme of the project is a group of topics stemming from this phenomenon such as community development in low-income settlements (ex. slums), their housing problems, etc.
+Although Thailand has attained rapid economic growth compared to other ASEAN countries, its economic disparity remains, and it faces with some issues common among economically developed countries such as aging population.
+The theme of the project is a group of topics stemming from this phenomenon such as aging society, housing problems of the poor, community development in low-income settlements (ex. slums).

-In the Spring Semester, project students set group research questions, objectives and hypotheses toward a fieldwork in Thailand for some nine days in the Summer Break.
+In the Spring Semester, project students set group research questions, objectives and hypotheses toward a fieldwork in Thailand for around nine days in the Summer Break.
 The fieldwork results are analyzed and concluded in the Fall Semester.
-During the field work in Thailand, the students would work together with students in the Housing Department, the Faculty of Architecture, Chulalongkorn University and the Faculty of Liberal Arts, Mahidol university.
-On contrary, these Thai students would come to OIC, Ritsumeikan University, in December for about two weeks and the project students work together with them for housing and urban planning issues in Japan, which are not necessarily related to the project students' themes in Thailand.
+During the field work in Thailand, the students work together with students in the Housing Department, the Faculty of Architecture, Chulalongkorn University and the Faculty of Liberal Arts, Mahidol university.
+On contrary, these Thai students come to OIC, Ritsumeikan University, in December for about nine days and the project students work together with them for housing and urban planning issues in Japan, which are not necessarily related to the project students' themes in Thailand.